 “That is too expensive for me.
 I used to shop this brand all the time and found the quality stellar but in the past couple of years they have been using only synthetic fabrics, the sewing has been shoddy, and the last dress I bought from them the zipper broke the first time I wore it.
 Sadly, this brand is not the quality it used to be.”

 “That is too expensive for me.
 Now that I am retired, I am on a fixed income and cannot justify spending over $39 for a t-shirt.
-For anyone else in a similar situation, I got this t-shirt from Frocks ‘N' Tees for $28 and it's awesome: [link]”
+For anyone else in a similar situation, I got this t-shirt from Frocks ‘N' Tees for $28, and it's awesome: [link].”

 That is ugly.

-This blog introduced me to women across the globe who live very different lives, have very different bodies, beliefs, priorities, and needs.
+This blog introduced me to women across the globe who live very different lives and have very different bodies, beliefs, priorities, and needs.
 It taught me that negative words can hurt in ways I can't even imagine.
 They exclude, they embarrass, they judge, and they yuck a lot of folks' yums.

 How to share your thoughts with a positive spin?
-Use the Thumper Rule: if you can't say something nice don't say anything at all.
+Use the Thumper Rule: if you can't say something nice, don't say anything at all.
 And if you're so pumped up to rant, you can use that energy to get creative with your Thumper-approved response.

 Let's say you despise suede, and your favorite blogger wrote an entire article about suede fashion for fall: